farshidpourlatifi/saas-project/README.md

 DesignSystem
 ------------

 Types
 -----
 Front and Back Shared types

 Deploy
 ------
-Jemkins pipeline to build and deploy with versioning
+Jenkins pipeline to build and deploy with versioning

 Email
 -----
 email template generator